Rajesh9825/PolicyPredict/README.md

 - Features:
   - Take user input for predictions
   - Display predicted insurance cost
-  - Optional: Retrain the model with new data through the UI
+  - Optional: Retrain the model with new data.

 ---